 A. Third party verification from the Social Security Administration or other third party source with accurate and current information on file.
-Note that in Letter KS 156 dated July 1997, HUD stated it was sufficient to use award letters obtained by tenants, even though the letters may be older than 120 days.
-The Social Security Administration was being inundated with requests they did not have the manpower to respond to.
 For Social Security retirement benefits, the award letter need not be within 120 days of the certification date, but it must be the most current annual award letter.
-Supplemental Security Income (SSI) and Social Security Disability Income verifications must be within 120 days of the certification date
+Supplemental Security Income (SSI) and Social Security Disability Income verifications are valid for 120 days from the date of receipt by the owner.